chenshanmugarajah/Sparta-Global-Profile/README.md

 * Wednesday 26th - Thursday 27th
 * Scrum Master: **Chen**
 * Task: Project planning and proposing

-* **Review Conclusion: ... ??** with Richard and Emer
-* **Retro Conclusion: ... ??** with Whole Team
+#### Sprint Review:
+- What was accomplished ...

+#### Sprint Retrospective
+- What went well, what could be improve ...

 #### What was done:

 Wednesday
 - 9:30 - 16:00 - Meeting with Emer and initial plans

 Thursday
 - 9:30 - 11:00 - Created acceptance criteria
 - 11:00 - 11:15 - Creating project document